(Above: Ahmad Alaadeen plays for Charlie Parker at a 2008 graveside memorial service.)

 “My first show was called ‘Ballads by Rockers.’
 It was all ballad material done by people thought of as screamers,” Shapiro says.
 “He (the manager) says, if you can do that every week, you’re on.”

-As Cypress Avenue entered its second decade on the air, Shapiro realized new music and artists – particularly rap and alternative – were not striking the same chord with him.
+As Cyprus Avenue entered its second decade on the air, Shapiro realized new music and artists – particularly rap and alternative – were not striking the same chord with him.

 “I’ve known for a long time I’m the generation these people want to rebel against,” Shapiro says.
 “I respect the fact that the music says this to the previous generation,” he says, emphatically holding up his middle finger.
 “There is a need to shake up the status quo.”

 Shapiro doesn’t mind the envelope pushing done by newer artists, he just doesn’t get it musically.
-The Talking Heads and Beck are about as modern as Shapiro gets with “Cypress Avenue.”
+The Talking Heads and Beck are about as modern as Shapiro gets with “Cypuss Avenue.”

 By showing listeners the roots of music, Shapiro leaves the listener naturally curious of the modern amplification and integration of this process.

-Jackie Nixon, NPR director of strategic planning and audience research, says that shows like “Cypress Avenue” are what NPR is all about.
+Jackie Nixon, NPR director of strategic planning and audience research, says that shows like “Cyprus Avenue” are what NPR is all about.

 “We treat our listeners with respect and intelligence and try to produce programming that makes people think as well as entertain,” Nixon says.